aidact/Django/README.md

 # Review_Blog

-Review_Blog is an API that allows users to post and retrieve their reviews.
-Users allowed to rate companies and write summaries.
-Admin can browse all reviews.
+Review_Blog is an API that allows users to post and retrieve their reviews.\n Users are allowed to rate companies and write summaries.\n Admin can browse all reviews.

 ## Installation